tducasse/pico8-deploy/README.md

 - **clean_bin**: removes the exports for `bin`
 Or just have a read! 😉

+Feel free to modify it however you want, and let me know if you come up with something cool, I'll be happy to integrate it to this project!

 ### Sample run
 Given the following architecture:
 ```